oblador/react-native-vector-icons/README.md

 2. Edit your `Info.plist` and include a new property named **Application fonts resource path** (or `ATSApplicationFontsPath` if Xcode's autocomplete isn't functioning or you're not using Xcode).
 Set the value of this property to `Fonts`.

-3. Update the pod.
-From your project's `/ios` folder run:
+3. From your project's `/ios` folder run:
 ```sh
 bundle exec pod install
 ```